Danny Dietz: Operation Red Wings

-Operation Red Wings was a counter-insurgency operation by the United States Armed Forces to kill or capture Ahmad Shah, (code name Ben Sharmak), a known terrorist and head of the militia, "Mountain Tigers".
-The operation was carried out, on 27 June 2005, by Navy SEAL Team TEN; the four-man team was made up of 2nd Class Matthew G. Axelson and 2nd Class Marcus Luttrell supporting the role of snipers while 2nd Class Danny P. Dietz and team leader Navy Lieutenant Michael P. Murphy were spotters.
+Operation Red Wings was a counter-insurgency operation by the United States Armed Forces to kill or capture Ahmad Shah (code name Ben Sharmak), a known terrorist and head of the militia "Mountain Tigers".
+The operation was carried out, on 27 June 2005, by Navy SEAL Team TEN; the four-man team was made up of 2nd Class Matthew G. Axelson and 2nd Class Marcus Luttrell supporting the role of snipers, while 2nd Class Danny P. Dietz and team leader Navy Lieutenant Michael P. Murphy were spotters.

 The mission was compromised after goat herders stumbled upon the SEALs and reported them to the Taliban after the SEALs let them go free.
 An intense firefight ensued after the SEALs were ambushed by Taliban insurgents who outnumbered them twenty-five to one.
-Murphy went into an open clearing to get reception and call for support, he managed to reach the base, giving them the SEALs location as well as the number of enemies.
-Exposed to enemy fire, he was shot in the back while making the call, it was this act that awarded Murphy the Medal Of Honor posthumously.
+Murphy went into an open clearing to get reception and call for support; he managed to reach the base, giving them the SEALs location as well as the number of enemies.
+Exposed to enemy fire, he was shot in the back while making the call; it was this act that awarded Murphy the Medal Of Honor posthumously.
 Murphy then returned to his team to continue the battle.
-Low on ammunitions, Murphy, Axelson and Danny Dietz were killed while Luttrell was knocked unconscious by an RPG.
+Low on ammunition, Murphy, Axelson and Danny Dietz were killed while Luttrell was knocked unconscious by an RPG.

-The support dispatched was a team of eight Navy SEALs and eight 160th SOAR Army Night Stalkers.
-However, all sixteen special forces soldiers aboard the helicopter perished, when the CH-47 Chinook was hit by a rocket-propelled grenade that ignited the fuel tanks just as the soldiers were about to fast rope.
-Among the dead aboard the helicopter were Lieutenant Commander Erik S. Kristensen, the highest-ranking officer to die in the operation, and Kip A. Jacoby, the youngest soldier to die in the operation, at the age of 21.
+The Quick Reaction Force (QRF) dispatched included a team of Navy SEALs and aviators from the 160th SOAR (Night Stalkers).
+However, all sixteen special operators aboard one helicopter perished when the MH-47 Chinook was hit by a rocket-propelled grenade just as the SEALs were about to fast-rope at the landing zone.

+Among the dead aboard the helicopter were Lieutenant Commander Erik S. Kristensen, the highest-ranking officer to die in the operation, and Sergeant Kip A. Jacoby, the youngest soldier to die in the operation, at the age of 21.

-SEAL Marcus Luttrell was the sole survivor of SEAL Team TEN, aided by an Afghan villager who sheltered him, he was rescued by green berets six days later.
+SEAL Marcus Luttrell was the sole survivor of SEAL Team TEN.
+He was aided by an Afghan villager who sheltered him and was rescued by Army Rangers six days later.
 Danny Dietz, Matthew Axelson and Michael Murphy were declared killed in action after their bodies were recovered on 4 July.